OpenWinControls/libOpenWinControls/README.md

 # libOpenWinControls

-Multiplaftom C++ library to read/write GPD dual-mode controller settings.
+Multiplaftom C++ library to interact with the dual-mode controller in GPD devices.

-This exposes all known and working features of the GPD controller, way more than what GPD has made available in their very limited official app.
+Exposes all known and working features of the GPD controller, way more than what GPD has made officially available.

 ## Supported devices